Nepal Youth Foundation: Nutritional rehabilitation homes

-At the Nepal Youth Foundation's Nutritional Rehabilitation Homes(NRHs), children who are severely malnourished are attended to and usually restored to health while their parents are educated in child nutrition, hygiene and care.
+At the Nepal Youth Foundation's Nutritional Rehabilitation Homes (NRHs), children who are severely malnourished are attended to and usually restored to health while their parents are educated in child nutrition, hygiene and care.
 At the urging of the Ministry of Health, NYF has constructed 17 residential rehabilitation centers for extremely malnourished children, in Kathmandu and in rural areas of Nepal, each associated with a government-run zonal hospital serving a large rural area.
 The children and their mothers live at these centers for an average of five weeks.
 By the time they leave, the child is in good health and of normal weight, and the parent is educated in child care, including preparation of nutritious meals using foods readily available in rural Nepal.
 NYF's field workers later follow up in the villages.

 The majority of the NRHs built by NYF were intended to become part of Nepal's government-run health infrastructure, and most have successfully made the transition from NYF control to Nepal's health system's control.
 These facilities, each standing near a major hospital, receive children discharged from the hospital who no longer need medical care but do require significant intervention for malnutrition in order to prevent future infection.
 Staff members for each facility are specially trained at NYF's flagship Nutritional Rehabilitation Home in Kathmandu Valley.
 This flagship facility remains under NYF control.

 Since 1998, the NRHs have provided care to thousands of mother-child pairs.
 Each year more than 1,000 children's lives are transformed by this project.

 Scholarships

 The Nepal Youth Foundation provides scholarships for children who have no other way to attend school.
 The organization supports thousands of youngsters from kindergarten through medical school.
 These students attend private and government schools in the city of Kathmandu and in rural villages that are often more than a day’s walk from any road.
 In rural areas, this is usually the first generation to receive an education.
-The cost is only about $100 a year per child.
-An education will best prepare these youngsters for the very difficult future that awaits them, since an increasing number of the next generation in Nepal’s overpopulated hills will inherit no land and will have no choice but to compete for jobs in the cities.
+The cost is about $100 a year per child.
+An education will best prepare these youngsters for the difficult future that awaits them, since an increasing number of the next generation in Nepal’s overpopulated hills will inherit no land and will have no choice but to compete for jobs in the cities.

 The scholarships motivate parents other than those whose children NYF supports to send their children to school, too.
 There is social pressure in the village when some kids go to school and others do not.
 NYF also trains teachers and builds and improves schools.

 NYF's Vocational Education and Career Counseling Center (VECC) sponsors children in training programs for dozens of different careers, such as website designer, hotel manager, nurse-midwife, electrician, cook, and lab technician, and the number continues to grow.
 VECC also provides career counseling.

 NYF also helps educate disabled children, advocating for them in a culture which still heavily stigmatizes any disability.